Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 We kindly ask all passengers to follow the updates and changes from the Russian Federation on the website.

+- Negative PCR test result for COVID-19, the test should not exceed 72 hours before entering the country.
+The time will be counted from the moment (time) of passing the test.
 The PCR test for COVID-19 must be confirmed by the seal and logo of the laboratory or medical institution where the PCR test was performed.

 Passengers transiting Turkey do not need a COVID-19 test.